esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 ]}.
 ```

-In this case MongooseIM will take by default try to connect to Cassandra server on "localhost" and port 9042.
+In this case MongooseIM will by default try to connect to Cassandra server on "localhost" and port 9042.
 The keyspace used in queries will be `mongooseim`.